josh-barback/Beiwe/beiwetools/README.md

 #### Raw Data
 A raw Beiwe data set contains `csv` files organized according to the directory structure described [below](#directory).
 Each file corresponds to one hour of observations.
 If no file exists for a particular hour, then no data were observed from that stream during this time.

-The name of each file is the UTC time corresponding to the beginning of the hour in which data were collected:  `<%Y-%m-%d %H_%M_%S>.csv`
+The name of each file is the UTC time corresponding to the beginning of the hour in which data were collected.
+The filename format is:
+`<%Y-%m-%d %H_%M_%S>.csv`

 Most raw data files have columns labeled `timestamp` and `UTC time`.
 These contain the millisecond timestamp and human-readable UTC time (`%Y-%m-%dT%H:%M:%S.%f`) for the observations in the corresponding row.